kunnath/Browserclark/README.md

 # Python Docker App

 This project is a Dockerized Python application that includes two main scripts: `app.py` and `copyreport.py`.
 The application is designed to run a Streamlit web interface for a browser agent and manage file operations related to automation reports.

+## Features (Initial Release)

+- **Streamlit UI** for easy task input and status monitoring
+- **Automated browser tasks** using AI agents (DeepSeek API supported)
+- **Automatic screenshot capture** at every major step
+- **Comprehensive HTML and JSON reports** generated after each run
+- **Demo mode** with simulated screenshots if browser automation is unavailable
+- **Organized folder structure** for all reports and screenshots
+- **Automatic management** of screenshots and report files
+- **Status updates** and error handling in the UI

+## Demo

 ![Demo Screenshot](demo.png)

+## How It Works

+1. Fill in the form with your DeepSeek API key, target website, and task description.
+2. Click "Start Automation" to begin the browser task.
+3. Watch status updates in the sidebar.
+4. Screenshots are automatically captured and organized.
+5. Generate and view your report with all screenshots and results.
+6. Access all files in the `automation_reports` folder.

+## Output

+- **HTML Report**: Visual summary of the automation run
+- **JSON Data**: Machine-readable results and metadata
+- **Screenshots**: All images captured during automation
+- **Organized Folders**: Timestamped directories for each run

 ## Project Structure